 Parents should listen carefully to the message to determine the status of the absence.
 Parents can and should FREQUENTLY review attendance records by logging into their ParentVue account.

 When a student has missed one or more classes, the School Messenger system automatically sends a phone call/email to the contact information provided.
 The message will refer to an unresolved or unexcused absence as defined below.

 The student was absent but the school was not notified.
 Parents/Guardians should complete the On-Line Absence Reporting Form OR have the student bring in a note immediately.

 The student was absent and was marked unexcused for their absence.

 APPOINTMENTS Appointments with doctors, dentists, lawyers, etc., should be arranged after school hours, or on days when school is not in session.
-Please have your student bring a note from arranged appointment if during school day.
+Please have your student bring a note from an arranged appointment if during the school day.